rytwin/audl/README.md

 `audl_analysis.ipynb`: Analyzes downloaded data `AUDL_Analysis.pdf`: Write-up of findings

-The `data/` folder contains the downloaded player and team data, along with cluster and prediction outputs from the analysis.
+The `data/` folder contains the scraped player and team data, along with cluster and prediction outputs from the analysis.
 It also includes file manually created with the divisions for each team.